mlmccrackin/SciArgus/config/journals.md

 Biogeochemistry
 Ecological Modelling
 Remote Sensing of Environment
-ISPRS Journal of Photogrammetry and Remote Sensing IEEE Transactions on Geoscience and Remote Sensing International Journal of Applied Earth Observation and Geoinformation IEEE Geoscience and Remote Sensing Letters
-IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing Remote Sensing Letters
+Remote Sensing Letters
 Remote Sensing Applications: Society and Environment Remote Sensing in Ecology and Conservation
-ISPRS International Journal of Geo-Information
 Journal of Machine Learning Research
 Journal of Artificial Intelligence Research Environmental Data Science